hackerkid/fall-2016/communities/dortmund-student-hackers/community-assessment.md

 Students interested in tech at the Dortmund campus.

 ### Size
+The community right now consists of 10 people.
 FH Dortmund ca. 12k students, TU Dortmund ca 30k students.
-Few thousand CS students + other related disciplines.
+Few thousand CS students + other related disciplines, so there is lots of potential.

 ### Resources
 A hacker space.